It’s that time of year, when your lush green yard with its immaculately tended landscaping is the scene for fabulous parties and backyard cookouts.

 Check patio and deck lighting and replace bulbs if needed.
 Make sure the lights along your walkways and driveway are working properly.

-You might add to the festive mood by stringing some bistro lights that one can only usually see in a commercial property like a food park.
+You might add to the festive mood by stringing some bistro lights or white holiday lights around your deck or patio.
 Garden torches are another fun addition.